Choosing the perfect soil and fertilizer for vining plants can make you break a sweat. On top of that, if the plant is English Ivy, good luck!

 Best Commercial Soil Mixes for English Ivy

-Besides preparing the potting mixes at home, you have another option to buy the potting mixes commercially.
+Besides preparing the potting mixes at home, you can buy the potting mixes commercially.

 Look below for the potting mixes we recommend for your plant.